* This is the Professional Version. *

-Hereditary periodic fever syndromes are hereditary disorders that periodically cause episodes of fever and other symptoms that are not due to usual childhood infections or any other obvious disorder.
+Hereditary periodic fever syndromes are hereditary disorders characterized by recurrent fever and other symptoms that are not explained by other causes.

 Most patients develop symptoms during childhood; < 10% develop symptoms after age 18.
 Disorders best characterized are

 The hereditary cryopyrin-associated periodic syndromes (cryopyrinopathies): Familial cold autoinflammatory syndrome, Muckle-Wells syndrome, and neonatal-onset multisystem inflammatory disease (NOMID)

 PAPA (pyogenic arthritis, pyoderma gangrenosum, and acne) syndrome

 PFAPA (periodic fever, aphthous stomatitis, pharyngitis, and cervical adenitis) syndrome, which may not be hereditary

 * This is a professional Version *